Derivator Six-Functor-Formalisms -- Construction II: Conclusion

-This uses that $\SSS^{\cor, \comp}$ is equivalent as pre-2-multiderivator to $\SSS^{\cor}$ by Proposition~\ref{PROPSCORCOMP}.
-The construction is best seen via the alternative description of a left fibered multiderivator as a pseudo-functor of 2-multicategories (cf.\@ \cite[Theorem~4.2]{Hor16})
+This uses that $\SSS^{\cor, \comp}$ is equivalent as a symmetric pre-2-multiderivator to $\SSS^{\cor}$ by Proposition~\ref{PROPEQUIVCOMP}.
+The construction is best seen via the alternative description of a (symmetric) left fibered (multi)derivator as a pseudo-functor of (symmetric) 2-(multi)categories (cf.\@ \cite[Theorem~4.2]{Hor16})